 In a world where sports fans already use their phones to read up on their favorite sports and even watch games, it’s undeniably also the most convenient platform for placing wagers.

-Some popular betting apps are market-specific, meaning you will be required to download the ‘MI version’ to place wagers in Michigan.
+Some popular sportsbook apps are market-specific, meaning you will be required to download the ‘MI version’ to place wagers in Michigan.

-Here are the sports betting apps we expect to see in the Wolverine State:
+Here are the sports betting apps currently available in Michigan:

 |Betting App||State-Specific Version?||Learn More|